-At the date of death the deceased owned qualifying investments in four companies, A, B,C and D plc.
-The personal representatives sold all the shares within 12 months of thedeath.
-The values on death and at the date of sale, together with the losses or gains madeare shown in the table below
+At the date of death the deceased owned qualifying investments in four companies, Ash, Beech, Cedar and Elm plc.
+The personal representatives sold all the shares within 12 months of the death.
+The values on death and at the date of sale, together with the losses or gains made are shown below

 |Qualifying investments||Value on death||Sale value||Gain/(loss)|

 |2,000 shares in Ash||£2,000||£1,600||(£400)|

 |1,000 shares in Cedar||£5,000||£4,000||(£1,000)|

 |500 shares in Elm||£2,000||£2,000||Nil|